The Brute Man: Distribution

 Although produced by Universal Pictures, The Brute Man was distributed by Producers Releasing Corporation (PRC), one of the smaller film studios from Hollywood's Poverty Row.
 In 1945, Universal merged with the company International Pictures, and the new organization adopted a policy against developing any more B movies, including Westerns, horror films, serials, and movies running 70 minutes or less.
 This resulted in the firing of numerous production personnel members and the sale of several already-developed films, including The Brute Man.
-The sale was also perpetuated in part by the death of star Rondo Hatton.
+The sale was also precipitated in part by the death of star Rondo Hatton.
 He died as a result of his acromegaly on February 2, 1946, about eight months before The Brute Man was first screened, making it his final film.
 Universal feared releasing the film so soon after his death would lead to accusations that the studio was exploiting the illness that ultimately killed Hatton.
 Now embarrassed by the film, the studio was anxious to sell it.

 Universal sold the film to PRC for $125,000, which represented the negative cost plus interest.
 The transaction occurred around August 1946, but was not made public until it was screened for the trade press on October 1, marking its official release date.
 The sale occurred so quickly and hastily on the copyright files stores at the Library of Congress, the name Universal Pictures was crossed out and Pathe Industries, PRC's corporate body, was written in its place in pencil.
 Some pressbook advertisements circulated for the film still included the Universal logo.
 PRC had previously produced a horror film about acromegaly called The Monster Maker (1944), in which a mad scientist injects human subjects with the disease as part of his experiments.